JayAgrawalgit/presentation/Terraform/README.md

 3. Routing table (rt)
 4. Internet gateway (igw)

-here we are not adding nat becous nat need a fix ip
+here we are not adding nat because nat need a fixed IP